4 road journeys (longest 6.5hrs).

-Accommodation on this trip is in simple mid-range hotels and homestays.
+Accommodation on this trip is in simple but characterful guest houses and homestays.
 In Cuba standards of amenities and service can be erratic, but are constantly improving.
-You’ll find reasonably well-equipped rooms, private bathroom and air-conditioning in most and some local colour and special features.
+You’ll find reasonably well-equipped rooms, private bathroom and air-conditioning and some local detail in the décor and furnishings.

 Breakfast daily.
 Dinner day 3.
 Full board days 8-10.